Add

 Cost: Around €9 to €18/year, depending on the registrar (Google Domains, GoDaddy, etc.).

-You will have to buy a domain if you want a personalized site (ex: www.yourblogwebflow.com).
+You'll need to buy a domain if you want a custom site (for example: www.yourwebflowblog.com).

 3. Additional costs (optional)